clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/injixo-me/use-injixo-me/swap-shifts-with-your-colleagues.md

    > Note
    >
-   > The page to send notifications will not be displayed if email notifications for Me are deactivated under _Account > Notifications_{:.breadcrumbs}.
+   > The page to send notifications will not be displayed if your planner has not activated email notifications for Me.
 7. (Optional) To leave a comment, click the {% icon message %} next to the offered shift.
 8. Click _Close_{:.doc-button}.